Noskilo/image-resizer/README.md

 ﻿# Cloud Storage Image Resizer
-This is an image resizer designed to be deployed as a microservice on Google Cloud Platform.
+This is an image resizer designed to be deployed as a micro-service on Google Cloud Platform.
 It listens for POST requests and resizes an array of images storing them in cloud storage.

 # Usage
 Ready to be deployed to Google App Engine.
 You can deploy from the terminal using [gcloud](https://cloud.google.com/sdk/docs/quickstarts).